History of the Buffalo Bills: 2022

 The Bills made a high-profile free agent signing, as All-Pro pass rusher Von Miller, formerly of the Denver Broncos and Los Angeles Rams, was added to the roster after signing a six-year deal worth up to $120 million nearly ten years to the date of the Mario Williams signing.
 Hyped up as the "Super Bowl favorites" prior to the season, the Bills matched a franchise record by winning 13 games during the season and won their third consecutive AFC East division title.
-However, several events that occurred to the team and the city of Buffalo, including the 2022 Buffalo shooting, two deadly winter blizzards, and a near-fatal medical emergency to safety Damar Hamlin during the Bills' later-cancelled week 17 game against the Cincinnati Bengals, contributed to what several players described as an "emotionally draining" season.
+However, several events that occurred to the team and the city of Buffalo, including the 2022 Buffalo shooting, two deadly winter blizzards, and near-fatal medical emergencies to both co-owner Kim Pegula prior to the season and safety Damar Hamlin during the Bills' later-cancelled week 17 game against the Cincinnati Bengals, contributed to what several players described as an "emotionally draining" season.
 The team's performance noticeably declined during the playoffs, as the Bills barely won in the wild card round against a Miami Dolphins team down to their third-string quarterback before losing in the divisional round to the Bengals in blowout fashion.

-Future stadium proposal
+Damar Hamlin injury

+On January 2, 2023, Bills safety Damar Hamlin collapsed after tackling Tee Higgins of the Cincinnati Bengals with 5:58 left in the first quarter.
+Cardiopulmonary resuscitation (CPR) was administered on the field and a defribillator was used.
+He was transported by ambulance to the University of Cincinnati Medical Center.
+There he was intubated and listed in critical condition.
+He was discharged nine days later on January 11.
+The game against the Bengals was postponed until further notice at 10:01pm by the NFL after communication with the NFLPA.
+The game was deemed a No Contest by the NFL on January 5.
+The serious nature of Hamlin's injury drew national attention, and after extensive rehab, Hamlin was cleared to play the next season, albeit in a more limited role.